 Finally, I couldn’t helping remarking how many other outdoor activities there are in addition to skiing and snowboarding.
 The Mountain Coaster has been added since I last visited.
 This thrilling yet family-friendly ride that winds its way through the lower section of Jackson Gore is the most notable activity, but there are also snowshoeing tours, an ice skating rink, and the nearby Nordic ski center.

-With Okemo Mountain Resort as your base, there’s more than enough to keep everyone active and enjoying wintery VT.
+With Okemo Mountain Resort as your base, there’s more than enough to keep everyone active and enjoying wintery Vermont.

-Thanks to Hannah Read who contributed to this story.
+Thanks to Hannah Read who contributed to this story and Ron Bozman for his updates.